Feedback

 10. Store the current configurations to flash using +CFUN.

-Now that we’ve connected to a network, store all configurations to flash.
-This will store certain AT command configurations and the network information so that in the event of a reset, the device does not have to go through the same procedure again thus speeding up the connection process.
+Now that we’ve connected to a network, let’s store all the configurations to flash.
+This will store certain AT command configurations and the network information so that in the event of a reset, the device does not have to go through the same procedure again, thus speeding up the connection process.

 Send the following commands, one after another.